steverichey/swift-evolution/proposals/nnnn-arbitrary-compile-time-code-execution.md

 ## Impact on existing code

 This is a new feature which is not expected to impact existing code.
+No alternatives exist in the current Swift API which should be considered for replacement or deprecation.

 ## Alternatives considered

-Describe alternative approaches to addressing the same problem, and why you chose this approach instead.
+_pending discussion on swift-evolution_